philsturgeon/phil.tech/_posts/2013-07-23-beware-the-route-to-evil.markdown

   and habits are all subject to change.
 I used to be a big fan of Alman and tabs &gt;
   spaces, now I follow PSR-2 happily which contradicts those two rules and couldn't care less.
-Another contradiction to my personal preferences has been "automagical routing" verses "verbose routing", and this article explains why I changed my opinon on that.
+Another contradiction to my personal preferences has been "automagical routing" verses "verbose routing", and this article explains why I changed my opinion on that.
 date: '2013-07-23 19:53:00'
 comments: 'true'